extremdrone/Shuttle/README.md

 [Shuttle-Cerf](#) - Shuttle Server.
 Everything ranging from subscriptions, databases, storage, API, etc <br/>
 [Shuttle-Cruz](#) - Web app used by the user to administrate projects, subscriptions, account and more <br/>

+## Documentation
+You can find a complete documentation designed for developers and educators at [https://docs.appshuttle.io](https://docs.appshuttle.io)

 ## Author 👨🏻‍💻